jschrier/SeparationLLM/README.md

  - (Moderate: M)   D < 10 (about 22%)
  - (High: H)   D >= 10 (about 8%)

 (These divisions are somewhat arbitrary.
-The labels are each a single token in common tokenizers, and having only 5 labels lets us return all log-probs for the responses, which is conevenient )
+The labels are each a single token in common tokenizers, and having only 5 labels lets us return all log-probs for the responses, which is convenient )

 # Models tested